History of American Airlines: Recent changes to intercontinental routes

 The airline has also added new transatlantic flights from hubs outside Chicago and Philadelphia routes from Charlotte to Munich, flights to Dublin and Munich from the Dallas/Fort Worth hub, and a new Phoenix to London route in 2019.
-To increases competition of service to Iceland with Icelandair and WOW Air, American operated a flight from Dallas/Fort Worth to Reykjavik between 2018 and 2019.
-Since the latter two airlines have discontinued service to Dallas/Fort Worth, American will shift the Iceland service to the Philadelphia hub in the summer of 2020.
-American will also resume service to Israel after a 5-year hiatus, operating service to Tel Aviv, this time from the Dallas/Fort Worth hub in the summer of 2020.
+American also resumed service to Tel Aviv in 2021 after a six-year hiatus.

-In the spring of 2020, after gaining additional slots at Haneda Airport in Tokyo, American will shift all routes from Tokyo to its Los Angeles hub from Narita Airport to Haneda while one daily flight from Tokyo to Dallas/Fort Worth will be shifted from Narita to Haneda.
+In the spring of 2020, after gaining additional slots at Haneda Airport in Tokyo, American shifted all of its Los Angeles-Tokyo flights from Narita Airport to Haneda, while one daily flight from Tokyo to Dallas/Fort Worth was shifted from Narita to Haneda.

 Post-merger issues & COVID-19 impact

 Following its merger with US Airways in 2013, American Airlines underperformed its rivals operationally and financially.
 While the integration of the two carriers went more smoothly than that of other carriers, American as of 2021 ranks relatively poorly in several quality rankings and is the most-indebted major US airline, due in part to its spending on stock buybacks.
 In summer 2019, American Airlines suffered significant service disruptions, due in part to the grounding of the 737 MAX, labor disputes, and poor weather.

 Maintenance workers approved a new union contract in March 2020, finally consolidating all of American's workers under unified contracts; for years following the merger, legacy US Airways and legacy American workers had separate contracts.

 In May 2020, American announced that the company would cut 30% of its management and administrative staff due to falling revenues during the COVID-19 pandemic.
 In October 2020, following the failure of Congress to extend the Payroll Support Program, the airline furloughed 19,000 employees.
 Upon the passage of an extension, the workers were reinstated.
 American Airlines also retired over 100 aircraft, including its E190, A330, 757, 767 and CRJ200 fleets.
 As a result, it now has the youngest fleet of the legacy carriers.
 In 2020, the company reported a loss of $8.9 billion, its biggest ever.